Patellar (Knee Cap) Fracture

 - You will likely develop some bruising around the knee, and occasionally this may extend into your calf/foot/ankle - this is normal

-- You will be placed in a knee brace by ED staff, with your knee kept straight
+- You will be placed in a knee brace by Emergency Department (ED) staff, with your knee kept straight

-- You will likely remain in the knee brace for approximately 4-6 weeks, however the brace may be changed to allow some bending of the knee after a few weeks
+- You will likely remain in the knee brace for 4-6 weeks.
+However, the brace may be changed to allow some bending of the knee after a few weeks

 What should I do?